Board of Directors

 In another time and place, she is active in the Society for Creative Anachronism, as well as several local science fiction conventions (such as LibertyCon in Chattanooga, TN).
 She lives in Oak Ridge, TN, with her husband and two cats.

 David Fields (Ph.D., Physics, Univ. of Wisconsin) has rejoined the TVIW Board after a brief hiatus.
 He is the Director of the Tamke-Allan Observatory, the ORION founder/president and Senior Researcher at I4IS.
-He has presented papers at the 2011, 2013, and 2014 Symposia of TVIW.
+He presented at the 2011, 2013, 2014 and 2016 TVIW Symposia.
 In addition to a research career at ORNL, he has had visiting scientist appointments in Germany and Brazil, served as an IAEA “technical expert”, and was a Consulting Physicist at ISSI for NASA.
 In addition to being a past president of the Tennessee Academy of Science, he has taught at UW, RSCC, PSTCC, and UFMG.
 He holds two U.S. patents and his current interest is in RASDR, a computer-interfaced radio astronomy instrument.
 He lives in Knox County, TN.

 Ken Roy: Director at Large